 - The tips below are designed to help banana bread “novices” and/or people with limited baking experience.

-- If you use frozen blueberries, please make sure not to add any extra moisture (i.e. ice) as this will cause your banana bread to be undercooked.
+- If you use frozen blueberries, please make sure NOT to add any extra moisture (e.g. ice) as this will cause your blueberry banana bread to be undercooked.
 You should wash & DRY frozen blueberries in order to remove any excess ice.

 - Try to use organic blueberries if you can.
 Organic fruit & vegetables are usually much less exposed to potentially harmful pesticides.